bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/pythagoras.md

 * It is thought that Pythagoras himself knew how to construct the first three but it is unlikely that he would have known how to construct the other two.
 * (vi) In astronomy Pythagoras taught that the Earth was a sphere at the centre of the Universe.
 * Primarily, however, Pythagoras was a philosopher.
-* Pythagoras's Society at Croton was not unaffected by political events despite his desire to stay out of politics.
 * Pythagoras went to Delos in 513 BC to nurse his old teacher Pherekydes who was dying.
 * In 510 BC Croton attacked and defeated its neighbour Sybaris and there is certainly some suggestions that Pythagoras became involved in the dispute.
 * Pythagoras escaped to Metapontium and the most authors say he died there, some claiming that he committed suicide because of the attack on his Society.